-The Department for Education also has a dedicated telephone helpline which academy staff and governors can call to raise concerns about extremism with respect to a pupil.
+The Department for Education also has a dedicated telephone helpline which school staff and SPC members can call to raise concerns about extremism with respect to a pupil.
 You can also email but please not that this is not for use in emergency situations.